Frequently Asked Questions:

 You have a San Francisco phone number.
 Do you photograph in other cities as well?

-I schedule fine art dog photography sessions in San Francisco, Los Angeles, New York and Boston.
+Yes.
+I schedule fine art dog photography sessions in San Francisco CA and Santa Fe NM, as well as nationwide.
 If you live outside those areas, we can always set up a special trip just for you.
+Please inquire about travel dates - I may have a trip coming up in your area soon!

 Is there a charge for more than one dog in the same session?